TCP-Lab/x.FASTQ/README.md

     for sample-based logs, or `Z_ScriptName_ExperimentID_DateStamp.log` for
     series-based logs (the leading 'Z_' is just to get all log files at the bottom of the list when `ls -l`);
-* some common flags keep the same meaning across all scripts (even if not all of them are always available):
+* some common flags keep the same meaning across all modules (even if not all of them are always available):
     * `-h | --help` to display the script-specific help
     * `-v | --version` to display the script-specific version
     * `-q | --quiet` to run the script quietly
     * `-p | --progress` to see the progress of possibly ongoing processes
     * `-k | --kill` to terminate possibly ongoing processes
-    * `-a | --keep-all` so that no file is deleted
+    * `-a | --keep-all` not to delete any files upon script execution
 * all modules are versioned according to the three-number _Semantic Versioning_ system (`x.fastq -r` can be used to get a version report of all scripts along with the _summary version_ of the whole **x.FASTQ** suite);
 * if `-p` is not followed by any arguments, the script searches the current directory for log files from which to infer the progress of the last namesake task;
-* the `--quiet` option does not print anything on the screen other than possible error messages that stop script execution (i.e., fatal errors);
+* with the `-q` option, scripts do not print anything on the screen other than possible error messages that stop the execution (i.e., fatal errors);
-* with the `-q` option, if the script is successful, nothing is printed to the screen, but a log file is saved anyway.
+    logging activity is not disabled, though.

 ## Installation